douglasgscofield/fastrank/README.md

 ### Which type of sort?

+This is now completed, so...

+#### Summary of sort routine benchmarking

+* For `n=10` vectors, all methods perform similarly, and the advantage of `.Internal(rank(...))` seems to be in the call interface.
+* For `n=100` vectors, the methods still perform similarly, but the Quicksort with insertion sort is just a bit better than the rest.
+Sedgwick shellsort is the best of those, with Ciura2 and Tokuda2 better than their default versions.
+The advantage of `.Internal(rank(...))` still exists and is still sizable.
+* For `n=10000` vectors, the methods start to separate.
+Quicksort with insertion sort is clearly the best and is anywhere from 50% faster (random data) to 100% faster (worst-case data) than `.Internal(rank(...))`.
+Sedgwick shellsort is still the best of those.
+All methods are at least twice as fast as `rank(...)`.
-**Result so far:** Quicksort and shellsort are faster than `R_orderVector`, and get faster with vector length.
-Shellsort with Ciura-gaps is a touch faster 10 to 100 vector length, but quicksort is definitely faster at 10000 vector length.
-This gaps issue definitely needs some more work.
+* All Quicksort and shellsort methods are faster than `R_orderVector`, and get faster with vector length.

-According to <http://en.wikipedia.org/wiki/Insertion_sort>, insertion sort is faster than quicksort when there are less than about 10 elements.
-Should I implement this speedup?
+R's default Sedgwick shellsort is very good, but quicksort is better especially with the insertion sort speedup.
+That is what I will go with.

 ####  R_orderVector vs. Quicksort